mtempleheald/rust-wasm/README.md

 - Added GitHub Actions CICD.
 - Rediscovered that GitHub Pages requires index.html to live at either / or /docs.
 Mine lives at /www Had considered changing this anyway to merge node_modules and simplify commands during local dev
+- Removed the .gitignore lines for /docs and /pkg to finally see the app working in GH Pages